 The runtime uses the privileges granted to the caller program to determine what privileges can be extended to the callee.
 Privileges in this context refer to signers and writable accounts.
 For example, if the instruction the caller is processing contains a signer or writable account, then the caller can invoke an instruction that also contains that signer and/or writable account.

-This privilege extension relies on the fact that programs are immutable.
-In the
+This privilege extension relies on the fact that programs are immutable, except during the special case of program upgrades.

 acme program, the runtime can safely treat the transaction's